Reports

 2030 SDG Action Plan by South Australian Young People

-Children and young people believe ‘if you help people contribute positively – no one loses and everyone wins’.
-They believe that South Australians care deeply about people who are doing it tough, but they also don’t know what to do to help.
-This report by the...
+Children and young people have told the Commissioner that community is crucial to strong healthy societies and that ‘if you help people contribute positively – no one loses and everyone wins’.
+They believe the majority of young South Australians care deeply about...

 Public Transport: It’s Not Fine